dustlang/rust/src/doc/dustdoc/src/how-to-write-documentation.md

 ## Markdown

-`rustdoc` uses the [CommonMark Markdown specification].
+`dustdoc` uses the [CommonMark Markdown specification].
 You might be interested in taking a look at their website to see what's possible:

  - [CommonMark quick reference]
  - [current spec]

-In addition to the standard CommonMark syntax, `rustdoc` supports several
+In addition to the standard CommonMark syntax, `dustdoc` supports several
 extensions:

 ### Strikethrough